UWSEDS/uwseds.github.io/index.md

 ```
 Fastest way to get help would be by posting your doubts on Ed Discussion platform.
 ```

+If you are feeling sick, please follow these guidelines from the University: https://www.washington.edu/coronavirus/student-faq/#feelsick .

 ## Course Description
 Scientists, engineers, and other technical professionals require skills in computing and data analysis to do their jobs.
 We refer to these as data science skills.